Charter for Compassion: History

-Charter for Compassion -- The Organization
+The Organization

-Just a few months after Armstrong was awarded the TED Prize, a partnership of individuals and organizations around the world began coalescing to bring the Charter for Compassion to life.
-On May 4, 2009, the Compassionate Action Network (CAN) was launched in Seattle.
+Just a few months after Karen Armstrong was awarded the TED Prize, individuals and organizations around the world began coalescing to bring the Charter for Compassion to life.
+On May 4, 2009, the 'Compassionate Action Network' (CAN) was launched in Seattle.
 CAN's intention, expressed in its founding document, was to create "an association of like-minded programs, projects and organizations that collectively represent the power of thousands of relationships."

-CAN became the home for the Charter for Compassion from the summer of 2012 through December 2013 and provided a wealth of startup assistance to the Charter organization, including staff, fundraising, resource development, and strategic planning.
+CAN became the home for the Charter for Compassion from the summer of 2012 through December 2013 and provided startup assistance to the Charter organization, including staff, fundraising, resource development, and strategic planning.

-With the support of CAN, the Fetzer Institute and many other groups and individuals committed to the Charter's ideals, the Charter for Compassion grew steadily in scale and scope.
+With the support of CAN, the Fetzer Institute and many other groups and individuals, the Charter for Compassion grew steadily in scale and scope.
 In January, 2014, almost six years after the TED Prize award, a group of leaders in the movement organized as the Global Compassion Council and formed the Charter for Compassion (CFC) as a non-profit(c)(3) organization.
 The Global Compassion Council became CCI's advisory panel.

 CFC vision, mission and logo

 Charter for Compassion's vision is to foster a world where everyone is committed to living by the principle of compassion.

 Its mission is to support the emergence of a global movement that brings the Charter for Compassion to life.
 It does this by being a network of networks—connecting organizers and leaders from around the world; providing educational resources, organizing tools and avenues for communication; sharing lessons, stories and inspiration; and providing an umbrella for Charter for Compassion conferences, events, collaborations, conversations and initiatives to create compassionate communities and institutions around the globe.

 The CFC logo incorporates the ancient symbol for infinity.
 The symbol has long been used to represent the concept of endless love.
-CFC's use of the symbol in the context of the Charter for Compassion represents the limitless potential of compassion to transform human relationships, institutions and communities.
+CFC's use of the symbol in the context of the Charter for Compassion is used to represent the limitless potential of compassion to transform human relationships, institutions and communities.

 Self-Organizing Structure

-Traditional organizational structures are hierarchical: a leader, sometimes in consultation with a board of directors, determines a goal for an enterprise and directs other people to carry out the steps necessary to reach that goal.
-CFC supports self-organization, believing that sustainable change emerges organically from communities.
-As such, it facilitates connections between resources, individuals and organizations with the intent of supporting (not controlling) outcomes of increasing compassion.
-Because it has more than 2,000 partners, and those partners support networks as well, CFC describes itself as a "network of networks."
+CFC utilizes self-organization, based on the idea that sustainable change emerges organically from communities.
+As such, it facilitates connections between resources, individuals and organizations with the intent of promoting compassion.
 CFC sees networks as the first, critical step in systemic reorganization of the type necessary to make compassion an organizing, luminous force.